Is plant-based meat ultra-processed?

 Comparison of plant-based meat and conventional meat compared to commonly described features of ultra-processed foods

-Plant-based meat is rarely mentioned in landmark studies on UPFs, and in studies breaking down impact by food group, UPFs providing a source of fibre, such as plant-based meat were associated with reduced health risks.
-Given plant-based meat is so different in its nutritional makeup from the ‘average’ ultra-processed food, it seems unlikely the same findings can be generalised.
+Plant-based meat is rarely mentioned in landmark studies on UPFs, and in studies breaking down impact by food group, UPFs providing a source of fibre, such as wholemeal bread and plant-based meat were associated with reduced health risks.
+However, a better source of evidence on health impacts of foods is always research looking at that specific food, rather than a large and very varied group like UPF.
+This is particularly true for plant-based meat.

 While more research is needed, studies that do focus on plant-based meat have found that eating it in place of conventional animal meat could: